-Just to add a bit more Easter decor, I placed two of our bunny collection with a nest and a group of carrots.
+Just to add a bit more Easter decor, I placed two of our bunny collections with a nest and a group of carrots.
 They sit on the small round table that I repurposed last summer.

 WHAT YOU NEED TO MAKE THIS EASTER BUNNY TREE